 Weekly Meal Plan Template Google Sheets — Plan 7 Dinners in 10 Minutes

-A weekly meal plan template in Google Sheets solves the two most expensive food habits in most households: the daily "what's for dinner" decision that ends in a takeaway, and the mid-week supermarket dash for ingredients you forgot.
+A weekly meal plan template in Google Sheets solves the two most expensive food habits in most households: the daily "what's for dinner" decision that ends in a takeout, and the mid-week grocery run for ingredients you forgot.
 Ten minutes on Sunday with a meal planner eliminates both.
-You choose seven dinners, list the ingredients, do one shop, and the week is handled.
+You choose seven dinners, list the ingredients, do one grocery run, and the week is handled.

 This guide covers what to put in the template, how to link it to your grocery list, and the habits that make weekly meal planning stick.